zekedellavechia/TestCafeFW/README.md

 - Visit: https://code.visualstudio.com/Download and dowload the correct version for your OS.

 ### Installing extension:
 - **TestCafe Snippets** can be installed from       Visual Studio extensions.
 Just search it there and installed it.

 ----
 ### Docker image install:
-- Just do:
+- Make sure docker is correctly installed in your **OS** then just do:

-`docker pull testcafe/testcafe` in the terminal.
+    `docker pull testcafe/testcafe`

     This will download the testcafe latest image from docker hub.

 ### Running tests in dockerized form:
 - To run the tests in its dockerized form use this input in terminal:

     `docker run -v ${PWD}/tests:/tests -it testcafe/testcafe firefox tests/session2/*.js`

-- This will run all the test cases (the ones that are in tests/session2).
+    This will run all the test cases (the ones that are in tests/session2).